tshepo-ncube/OpenPaymentHackathonServer/README.md

    git clone https://github.com/tshepo-ncube/OpenPaymentHackathonServer.git
    cd OpenPaymentHackathonServer
 2. Run `npm install`
 3. If you testing that we didnt hardcode any values :), you could get a private key, client wallet address and keyId from the [test wallet](https://rafiki.money), and add them to `config.js`.
-If not, you can proceed to step 4.
+If not, you can proceed to step 4 (ensure that there is port 3040 is free)
 4. Run `node server.js`